arunsrin/arunsrin.mkdocs/home/tech/docker.md

 docker run test/emacs .bashrc
 ```

-COPY in a Dockerfile instructs docker to copy a file from the host to the container. e.g.
+`COPY` in a Dockerfile instructs Docker to copy a file from the host to the container. e.g.

 `COPY entrypoint.sh /`

-VOLUME is used to just use the host's filesystem for persistent data. e.g.
+`VOLUME` is used to define a mount point for persistent data.
+Note that in a Dockerfile, you can only specify the path *inside* the container. e.g.

-`VOLUME /home/arunsrin/data:/root/data`
+`VOLUME /root/data`

-To do it at run time, do this:
+To map it to a host directory at runtime, use the `-v` flag:

 ``` sh
 docker run -it -v `pwd`:/root arunsrin/testpy
 ```

-Instead of VOLUME, if you use ADD or COPY, it'll be baked into the
+Instead of `VOLUME`, if you use `ADD` or `COPY`, it'll be baked into the
 image and available to anyone who downloads
-it. e.g. requirements.txt.
-Use ADD or COPY for making it part of the
+it. e.g. `requirements.txt`.
+Use `ADD` or `COPY` for making it part of the
-image, and VOLUME for sharing data between host and container.
+image, and `VOLUME` for sharing data between host and container.
 Unlike
-COPY, ADD also accepts URLs as a source, and unpacks it if its an
+`COPY`, `ADD` also accepts URLs as a source, and unpacks it if it's an
 archive. e.g.

 `ADD . /python-oauth`

-When running a command like `docker build -t asda/asd .` , the '.' is
+When running a command like `docker build -t asda/asd .`, the `.` is
 the build context.
-It's contents are tar'd and sent to the docker
+Its contents are tar'd and sent to the Docker
-daemon so that ADD and COPY commands work seamlessly.
+daemon so that `ADD` and `COPY` commands work seamlessly.
 Don't run this
-on a large folder like `~` !!
+on a large folder like `~`!!

 ## docker-compose: stop all containers when one dies